Ransom-ISAC-Org/LOCKSTAR/BlackNet-00/README.md

 Treat all files with extreme caution.

-Ransom-ISAC is not responsible for any compromises or damaged assets.
+Ransom-ISAC is not responsible for any compromises or infections.